 The International Center is an important resource for any international student, faculty or staff person at the University of Michigan.
 Please contact them directly for more information.

 We welcome applications from students who wish to transfer from an accredited four year college or two year junior college.
-The highest level that students can transfer as is a junior.
+We accept transfer students who have achieved junior standing or below.
+If you wish to apply, please review the Undergraduate Application Materials Checklist.

 Transfer applicants do not need to submit SAT or ACT test scores to the University.
-International transfer students, however, must still submit valid TOEFL or MELAB test scores.
+International transfer students must submit valid TOEFL or MELAB test scores.

 Students from four year colleges can transfer a maximum of 75 credits; students from junior colleges can transfer up to 62.